Endpoints

 https://abc123.ngrok.io/api/webhooks/stripe

-The Provider Secret is your webhook provider’s signing secret.
+The Stripe Webhook Secret is your signing secret from Stripe.
 When configured:

-- Signature Verification - HookRelay verifies that webhooks actually came from your provider
+- Signature Verification - HookRelay verifies that webhooks actually came from Stripe

 - Security - Protects against replay attacks and tampering